-For the Neuse River mainstem basin HEC-HMS model, a simplified modeling approach was taken to represent observed reservoir releases from Falls Dam during calibration events and assumed operations during design storms.
+For the Neuse River mainstem basin HEC-HMS model, a simplified modeling approach was taken to represent observed reservoir releases during calibration events and assumed operations during design storms.
 Discharge from the dam was reduced to a minimum flow threshold, or about 100 cfs, during main precipitation events and held constant while conditions were monitored at flow target locations downstream.
 This mandated operation schema would result in a negligible flow increase (+100 cfs) to the peak discharge associated with downstream basin uncontrolled flow.
-Per the Falls Lake Water Control Manual, operations allow accommodation for flooding that occur in areas downstream of Clayton, NC and coupled with runoff from uncontrolled drainage areas.
-Releases from Falls Dam can be reduced to near minimum prior to a storm event to prevent discharges from contributing substantially to those uncontrolled floodwaters.
-Afterwards and when possible, the flood control space in the reservoir will be evacuated at a rate that will produce up to non-damaging stages downstream.
 A series of flood releases would be made from Falls Lake once the uncontrolled peak has occurred, and downstream hydrographs have begun receding.

-Based on review of Falls Lake operations during historical events, there were considerable delays (~2 weeks) in flood releases following the main precipitation events.
-It was generally assumed that for this basin study river stages predominantly regulated by Falls Dam releases following design event precipitation will not be associated with water surface elevations that cause peak economic damages.
+Based on review of Falls Lake operations during historic events, there were considerable delays (~2 weeks) in flood releases following the main precipitation events.
 Within the model, Falls Lake releases were simulated as a source element with a constant discharge of 100 cfs.
 Without the need to simulate a complicated release schedule, the Falls Lake reservoir was represented by a model sink element.
 USACE water management provided a Falls Lake daily accounts database of reservoir elevation, inflow, outflow, and storage that covered the federal project's history.
 This dataset was used to determine the ability for the reservoir to successfully capture the full range of inflow, from the 770 square mile portion of the basin above the project, generated for the suite of design storms.

 The Crabtree Creek basin HEC-HMS model contained multiple reservoirs.
 Reservoirs that were included in FEMA detail study streams were assumed to have potential to provide storage during large events and were included in the HEC-HMS model.
 Basin reservoirs characteristics were determined from survey data (outlet works and spillway dimensions) and GIS-based analysis (elevation-storage area curves).
-Reservoirs that were included in the Crabtree Creek basin HEC-HMS model are listed in Table 24.
+Reservoirs that were included in the Crabtree Creek basin HEC-HMS model are shown in Table 24.

-Reservoir elements were not applicable within the smaller basin models, Hominy Swamp Creek, Big Ditch, or Adkins Branch.
-In these subbasins, either no impoundment structure existed or was at a small enough scale to be considered negligible in causing significant flood effects.
+Reservoir elements were not included in the smaller basin models, Hominy Swamp Creek, Big Ditch, or Adkins Branch.